Samiul2024/Bills-Payment/README.md

 * Your bill would be paid ,
 * You will get an alert of successful Bill Payment
 * And you'd be redirected to the Bills page.
+7) To LogOut : Click Your Profile Icon ,hit "LogOut" Button
 ### Thanks For Staying With Us.